What is the STAAR Test?

 Each year Texas students are required to take the State of Texas Assessments of Academic Readiness, aka STAAR.
 The STAAR test assesses student achievement and knowledge learned by grade level through a series of standardized tests.

 STAAR is based on state curriculum standards in the core subject areas of reading, writing, math, science, and social studies.
 Testing starts in the spring, and the number of tests students have to take depends on their grade level.

-The STAAR redesign required by HB 3261 (2021) has changed the test in many ways.
-Don’t be fooled, it’s a new test with the same name.
+The STAAR redesign required by HB 3261 (2021) changed the test in many ways.
 The STAAR assessment is used to assess our student's level of proficiency and understanding of the TEKS.

-This redesign was developed to make the STAAR test better, more efficient, and more effective.
+The redesign was developed to make the STAAR test better, more efficient, and more effective.
 TEA held a focus group with over 600 educators.
-Based on focus group feedback, STAAR will now be more tightly aligned to the classroom experience.
-Questions will reflect actual units of study, less multiple-choice questions, and writing components will be more familiar to students.
+Based on focus group feedback, STAAR is now more tightly aligned to the classroom experience.
+Questions reflect actual units of study, less multiple-choice questions, and writing components are more familiar to students.